-Featuring multiple distances for riders of all abilities, VeloCity will bring cyclists and the community together to support one of our city’s most important institutions.
+Featuring multiple distances for riders of all abilities, VeloCity brings cyclists and the community together to support one of our city’s most important institutions.
 Grady Hospital is there for all of us — and participating in VeloCity is a way we can all be there for Grady!

-Want to learn more about our event and why you should ride for Grady?
-Check out our VeloCity video!
+Want to learn more?
+Check out our VeloCity 2018 highlights video!

 VeloCity is the result of the vision and hard work of numerous corporate, philanthropic and community leaders committed to Grady including:

 - Thomas Dimitroff